 3.Haters gonna hate.
 Focus on the positive, disarm the negative

 Many of the panelists discussed the problems with hateful comments, cyber trolls and harassment.
 A common theme I heard was how important it is to let go of the negative.
 Some even try to take power out of it by mocking the haters.
 When Krystal Gordon (not a presenter at the conference) was fat-shamed for a bikini picture, she posted in social media even more skin-exposed pictures of herself.
 The point is to disarm the haters of their vitriolic ammo.

 A distinction was made between haters and trolls.
-While hating was identified as an activity that aims to attack inwardly, trolling is an activity meant to attack outwardly and feel public shame.
-An issue I often heard mentioned is that the technological development and the habits emerging from this, are too rapid that we for our statutes and regulations for sharing to catch up.
+While hating was identified as an activity that aims to attack inwardly, trolling is an activity meant to attack outwardly and elicit public shame.
+An issue I often heard mentioned is that statutes and regulations for sharing can’t keep up with the technological development and the habits emerging from this.
 Many YouTubers took note that communities are starting to push back.

 I often compare the digital frontier to the physical frontier of the wild west.
 We’re quickly grabbing land and spreading our cattle, but we can barely recognize the foreign dangers that lurk in this terrain.
 It is our children’s generation that will bring some guidelines and regulation to this new environment since they are the natives growing up in it.